Updated on December 20, 2024

 • Sports equipment

-• Weapons (knives, guns, scissors, sharp objects)
+• Weapons and sharp objects

-Rehab programs are all different, but no matter what treatment center you choose, most require you to leave your medications behind.
 If you have concerns about prescription medication or OTC medication you usually use, speak to someone from the alcohol or drug rehab facility in advance.

 You’ll have access to the medication you need while in rehab.
 It will be part of your treatment plan.
 In some cases, you’ll bring your medication with you and turn it over to the staff during the intake process.

 If you are a smoker or tobacco user, you might not be able to bring your cigarettes or other tobacco products while you are in a treatment program.
-Make sure you check in advance, so you know if cigarettes, chewing tobacco, and other items are banned.
+Make sure you check in advance so you know if cigarettes, chewing tobacco, and other items are banned.

 Get Professional Help